manthanguptaa/XMeme/README.md

 Delete button added to delete any meme.

 Added page navigation to navigate between 2 different screens

+URL validation added

 localhost:8081 is used for main application and localhost:8080 for swagger api documentation